 50 Ideas in 50 DaysStarting on August 31, the Coté Campaign will be releasing a new idea on every day of the campaign through to election day on October 20.
 The ideas will focus on some of the biggest issues facing our community like housing, transportation, public amenities, and the local economy.

-Install a permanent outdoor community movie theatre in one of our local parks.
+Build an outdoor community oven in one of our popular city parks.

 "Nothing brings a community together like food.
 New Westminster could follow the example of other communities that have transformed public spaces with community ovens, creating inclusive venues for food education, festivals, and enjoyment."
 Jonathan X. CoteRead more